-The judging of a beauty contest would not normally be perceived as a dangerous occupation; the worst that a judge might expect is a few accusations of bias.
-Although, in Greek mythology, a beauty contest was one of the starting points of a war.
+Judging a beauty contest is not normally a dangerous occupation.
+The worst that a judge might expect is a few accusations of bias.
+But in Greek mythology, a beauty contest launched a war.
 That beauty contest was the Judgement of Paris, and the war was the Trojan War.

 The Start at the Wedding of Peleus and Thetis

 The story of the Judgement of Paris appears in many ancient sources, including the Bibliotheca (Apollodorus), Fabulae (Hyginus), and Description of Greece (Pausanias).
 In the most famous story of the Trojan War, the Iliad, Homer makes only passing reference to it, assuming that his readers were already acquainted with the story.
 These sources all suggest that the starting point for the Judgement of Paris was the Wedding of Peleus and Thetis.

 Peleus was a noted hero of Ancient Greece, whilst Thetis was a Nereid, a sea-nymph.
 Poseidon and Zeus had both chased after Thetis, but had been warned off when a prophecy was given about the greatness of the future offspring of Thetis; so the Nereid was married off to Peleus.